Dmitry Bogachev: Career

 2003 — founded and headed the production company "Russian Musical", which produced musical "12 chairs".
 The stage version ran in Moscow for a year; a touring version performed in St. Petersburg.

 November 2004 — Founded Stage Entertainment Russia — subsidiary of the largest theatre company Stage Entertainment.
 Since then under the leadership of Dmitry Bogachev as Managing Director and producer, Stage Entertainment Russia has produced many successful musicals and ice-skating musicals, which have been visited by over 10 million people.
 Since 2005, Stage Entertainment Russia has been producing world-famous musical productions at MDM Theatre.

-In 2011, Dmitry Bogachev conceived Anastasia the musical based on the 1997 animated feature of 1997 and the 20th Century Fox motion picture of 1956, as well as historical events and documents.
+2011 — Dmitry Bogachev conceived Anastasia the musical based on the 1997 animated feature of 1997 and the 20th Century Fox motion picture of 1956, as well as historical events and documents.
 Being the author of original idea of stage musical Anastasia, he developed the creative concept and invited the composer Stephen Flaherty, the lyricist Lynn Ahrens and the playwright Terrence McNally to create a musical play.
 The first readings of the play took place at the New 42nd Street Studios on Broadway in July, 2012.
 The cast of the readings included Angela Lansbury, Aaron Tveit, Kelli Barrett, Patrick Page, Aaron Lazar and Julie Hamilton.

-In 2012 — under the leadership of Dmitry Bogachev Stage Entertainment Russia transformed the largest Russian cinema venue Pushkinskiy, located in the heart of Moscow into a musical theater, reinstating its historical name Rossiya Theatre.
+2012 — under the leadership of Dmitry Bogachev Stage Entertainment Russia transformed the largest Russian cinema venue Pushkinskiy, located in the heart of Moscow into a musical theater, reinstating its historical name Rossiya Theatre.
 Since then Stage Entertainment became the largest theater company in Russia, its musical productions presented 8 times a week at two theaters — Rossiya and MDM.

-In 2012 — Dmitry Bogachev started a new non-profit project "Moscow Broadway" — an educational program aiming to develop the genre of musical theatre in Russia; support creative and administrative theater professionals in acquisition of global experience in the genre of musical theatre from their foreign colleagues; provide artists with the opportunities to participate in creative workshops by leading Broadway directors, actors, choreographers; organize seminars and round tables dedicated to exploring the issues in Russian and international musical theater.
+2012 — Dmitry Bogachev started a new non-profit project "Moscow Broadway" — an educational program aiming to develop the genre of musical theatre in Russia; support creative and administrative theater professionals in acquisition of global experience in the genre of musical theatre from their foreign colleagues; provide artists with the opportunities to participate in creative workshops by leading Broadway directors, actors, choreographers; organize seminars and round tables dedicated to exploring the issues in Russian and international musical theater.

 2014 — the MDM Theatre was renovated during the preparation for mounting The Phantom of the Opera.
 The number of seats increased to 1830, which made MDM into Moscow’s highest capacity modern theatre of European level.

 2014 — Dmitry Bogachev became the first international member of the Broadway League.

 According to the official RBC rating in 2015, Stage Entertainment Russia under Dmitry Bogachev’s management became the box office leader in the entertainment industry in Russia.